LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-doc-standards.md

 LumoSQL Documentation Standards
 ===============================

-This chapter covers how LumoSQL documentation should be written and maintained.
+This chapter covers how LumoSQL documentation is written and maintained.

 ![](./images/lumo-doc-standards-intro.jpg "Image from Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Chinese_books_at_a_library.jpg")